ga-dc/wdi5/w11/d02_computer_science/README.md

 **Exercise:** Take a few minutes to describe your morning algorithm... uh, routine.
 Share it with a neighbor.
 How many steps are there?
 How do you save time if you're in a rush?

+**Exercise:** I have a deck of unsorted playing cards.
+Describe in English an algorithm for sorting them.
+How would this algorithm change if my goal were not only to sort the deck, but to kill time while doing it?

 A well-known problem in computer science is sorting an array.
 There are many strategies (read: algorithms) for accomplishing this.
 Here is an abbreviated list:

 - Bubble sort